 The above verse claims nothing can separate us from God’s Love, so does that include hell?
 I could be wrong, but that definition seems to cover things, space, and time pretty intensely.

-There’s also Psalm 139 claiming God is with us wherever we go, and this one expressly says hell (verse 8).
-Maybe it’s metaphorical– too many of us have been there–but part of the purpose of this passage is to comfort us that wherever we are and whatever we’re going through, we’re not alone.
+There’s also Psalm 139 which claims God is with us wherever we go– and this one expressly says hell (verse 8).
+Maybe the passage is metaphorical, but part of the heart of these verses is to comfort us that wherever we are, whatever we’re going through, we’re not alone.

-But if this is true Jasmine, then Jesus didn’t have to die??!
+But if this is true, then Jesus didn’t have to die??!

 Absolutely not!
 Neither we, nor God could be satisfied with all the injustice in this world if Someone didn’t pay the ultimate price.
 A scapegoat was needed and predestined before even the beginning of Time (Revelation 13:8).

-Yes we’ve been given absolute Freedom to–sadly– hurt and destroy eachother and the creation around us (freedom is a crucial element of real love), but when God/Love is our source, some things we do or ways we behave may unsettle us.
-On the flipside, love compels us to do and be good to others.
+Yes we’ve been given absolute Freedom to–sadly– hurt and destroy one another and creation all around us.
+Freedom is a crucial element of Real Love.
+But when God/Love is our source, some things we do, or ways we may behave can start to unsettle us.
+On the flip side, love compels us to do and be good to others.

 Here are more verses that stretch us: